Dynamo Kiev advances in Europa League with 1-0 win at Astana

 OTHER GROUPS

-Benjamin Verbic scored in the first half as Kiev topped Group K with 11 points from five games.
-Astana can also go through later in the day if third-place Rennes fails to win at bottom club Jablonec.
+Benjamin Verbic scored in the first half as Kiev topped Group K with 11 points.
+Astana is second on eight points, two more than Rennes, which defeated Jablonec 1-0.

 In Group G, Mert Muldur and Philipp Schobesberger netted in the last 10 minutes to guide Rapid Vienna to a 2-1 win at Spartak Moscow that kept the Austrian team’s hopes alive.